top of page

 Abstract: This paper examines discrimination by early-stage US investors based on startup founders' gender and race using complementary field experiments.
 Consistent with the prediction of discrimination theories, results show that investors implicitly discriminate against women and Asians when evaluating attractive startups but favor them when evaluating struggling startups.
 Among multiple coexisting sources of discrimination identified, statistical discrimination and implicit discrimination are important reasons for investors' ``anti-minority'' behaviors.
 A novel consistent estimator is developed to measure the polarization of investors’ discrimination behaviors and their separate driving forces.
 Furthermore, gender homophily exists when investors provide anonymous encouragement to startup founders.

-5. "Two-sided Discrimination in an Entrepreneurial Financing Setting: Experimental and Theoretical Evidence" 2022 with Junlong Feng, Weijie Zhong
+5. "Two-sided Discrimination in an Entrepreneurial Financing Setting: Experimental and Theoretical Evidence" with Junlong Feng, Ofir Gefen, Weijie Zhong

 Research Funding from Stanford GSB